Memorial Day weekend draws crowds and triggers warnings

-ST. PETERSBURG, Florida.
-(AP) — Big crowds turned out for the Memorial Day weekend in the U.S. amid warnings from authorities about people disregarding the coronavirus social-distancing rules and risking a resurgence of the scourge that has killed nearly 100,000 Americans.

-On the Navajo Nation, which sprawls across the states of Arizona, New Mexico and Utah, the number of virus cases rose by 56 on Sunday to 4,689, according to the local health department.

-Meanwhile, the White House broadened its travel ban against countries hit hard by the virus, saying it would deny admission to foreigners who have recently been in Brazil.
+Meanwhile, the White House broadened its travel ban against countries hard hit by the virus by saying it would deny admission to foreigners who have recently been in Brazil.

-Japan moved further toward reopening Monday, with plans to end the state of emergency in Tokyo and surrounding areas that has lasted for more than a month and a half.

-Millions of Australian children returned to school as the number of coronavirus patients across the country continues to fall.
-The states of New South Wales and Queensland were the latest to resume face-to-face learning.

-Dr. Deborah Birx, coordinator of the White House coronavirus task force, said she was “very concerned” about scenes of people crowding together over the weekend.

-“We really want to be clear all the time that social distancing is absolutely critical.
-And if you can’t social distance and you’re outside, you must wear a mask,” Birx said on ABC’s “This Week.”
+In the Tampa area along Florida’s Gulf Coast, the crowds were so big that authorities took the extraordinary step of closing parking lots because they were full.

-In Missouri, people packed bars and restaurants at the Lake of the Ozarks, a vacation spot popular with Chicagoans.
+In Missouri, people packed bars and restaurants at the Lake of the Ozarks, a vacation spot popular with Chicagoans, over the weekend.
+One video showed a crammed pool where vacationers lounged close together without masks, St. Louis station KMOV-TV reported.

+“Disney is closed, Universal is closed.
+Everything is closed so where did everybody come with the first warm day with 50% opening?
+Everybody came to the beach,” Volusia County Sheriff Mike Chitwood said at a Sunday news conference, referring to crowds in the Daytona Beach area.

+On Georgia’s Tybee Island, the beach was filled with families, bicyclists, beach chairs, games, swimmers and more.
+On a main drag, people lined the sidewalk at Wet Willie’s, a chain bar that sells frozen cocktails.
+Most stood close together — not nearly 6 feet (2 meters) apart — and none wore masks.

-In California, beaches and parks were open for swimming, running and other activities.
+Officials in California said most people were covering their faces and keep their distance even as they ventured to beaches and parks.
+Many Southern California beaches were open only for swimming, running and other activities.

 At New York’s Orchard Beach in the Bronx, kids played with toys, and people sat in folding chairs.
 Some wore winter coats on a cool and breezy day, and many wore masks and sat apart from others.